2002 Indy Racing League

 Sam Hornish Jr. (left) won his second Drivers' Championship (second straight title) while Hélio Castroneves (right) finished second in the championship.

-The 2002 Indy Racing League (IRL) was one of transition, with two reigning CART championship teams, Team Penske and Target Chip Ganassi Racing, joining the series with full time entries.
+The 2002 Indy Racing League (IRL) was the seventh season of the IRL, sanctioned by the organization of the same name.
+It encompassed the 91st championship season of premier American open-wheel car racing, alongside the rivaling 2002 CART FedEx Championship Series.
+It was seen as a season of transition, with two reigning CART championship teams, Team Penske and Target Chip Ganassi Racing, joining the series with full time entries.
 The Oldsmobile engine was rebranded as a Chevrolet, and both Honda and Toyota announced their participation in the series starting in 2003 while Infiniti announced its withdrawal.

 Sam Hornish Jr. won 5 races on his way to his second straight championship ahead of Penske juggernaut Hélio Castroneves, winner of two races including a second straight Indy 500, on his way to second in the championship.
 The season was also notable for seeing six drivers win their first career Indy Racing League races.